-The cabbage plant sends this flower/seed stalk directly out of the cabbage core.
-Unless you live in a very long growing zone, home growers will need to select at least three firm ready-to-eat heads in the fall.
+Home growers should plant their cabbage so it will be mature at the end of the season.
+Then at least three firm, ready-to-eat heads need to be selected.
 Remove the plants, roots and all, and store in a root cellar, refrigerator or cold basement.
-Keep the roots damp and cold during the winter.
+Keep the roots damp and cool during the winter.

 To get a cabbage plant to make seed, in the early spring you would replant the plants, leaving two to three feet in between them.
 They will produce the seed stalk directly from the center of the plant.
 Cabbage seeds ripen slowly and fall off immediately when they are ripe.
 So you might want to either harvest the whole plant as the pods turn yellow or pick the dry pods when they turn brown.

 If you’re planting in an open garden and growing any other members of the Brassica family, it might be surprising what your seeds develop into.
 Since the plants can be cross-pollinated with broccoli, brussels sprouts, cauliflower, etc. But they might be interesting in flavor!

 Good luck if you give this a try, and happy growing!

 lovely information, karen

 jstutzmanDecember 30, 2014 at 11:09 am

 MistermakMay 14, 2016 at 10:06 pm

 Are the cabbage heads harvested before the plants are stored in a cool place for the winter?

 Mistermak, yes cabbage is harvested.
 However after harvesting the plants are no longer good for anything.